jt-nti/tjbot-cheerlights/README.md

 ## Usage

-The server can be configured to start when TJBot powers on using the `cheerlights.service` and the [Raspberry Pi systemd daemon instructions](https://www.raspberrypi.com/documentation/computers/using_linux.html#the-systemd-daemon).
+The server can be configured to start when TJBot powers on using the `cheerlights.service` definition and the [Raspberry Pi systemd daemon instructions](https://www.raspberrypi.com/documentation/computers/using_linux.html#the-systemd-daemon).